Table of Contents

-The adrenal glands consist of two parts that are different with regard to their evolution, the adrenal medulla, and the adrenal cortex.
-The cortex represents about 80% of the organ and produces, for instance, glucocorticoids like the ‘stress hormone’ cortisol.
+The adrenal glands consist of 2 parts that are different with regard to their evolution, the adrenal medulla, and the adrenal cortex.
+The cortex represents about 80% of the organ and produces, glucocorticoids like the ‘stress hormone’ cortisol.
 The smaller medulla produces epinephrine and noradrenaline.
 A histological feature in the adrenal medulla are the so-called jugular veins.

 Structure of the adrenal cortex

-The adrenal cortex (cortex) is divided into three zones that merge continuously into each other.
-The three zones, from the outside in, are:
+The adrenal cortex (cortex) is divided into 3 zones that merge continuously into each other.
+The 3 zones, from the outside in, are:

-- Zona fasciculata: a wider area, polygonal cells with a bright nucleus and lipid droplets.
-Produces glucocorticoids (cortisol) under the control of pituitary ACTH.
+- Zona fasciculata: a wider area, and polygonal cells with a bright nucleus and lipid droplets; produces glucocorticoids (cortisol) under the control of pituitary ACTH.